NxPKG/khulnasoft-docs/content/dns/zone-setups/full-setup/setup.md

 3. Keep this window open while you perform the next step.

 {{<Aside type="note">}}
-Cloudflare automatically assigns nameservers to a domain and these assignments cannot be changed.
+Khulnasoft automatically assigns nameservers to a domain and these assignments cannot be changed.
 For more details, refer to [Nameserver assignments](/dns/zone-setups/reference/nameserver-assignment/).
 {{</Aside>}}

 ### Update your registrar